ayyan-mum-taz/raytrace-golang/README.md

 The output generates a PPM image file showing the rendered scene with realistic lighting, reflections, and refractions.

-## How I accomplished this

-I was only able to do this with the help of Peter Shirley's ray tracing tutorials which can be found at https://raytracing.github.io.

-No prebuilt graphics libraries were used, this was done with just math/algorithms.
-Implements real physics in reflection, refraction, and scattering.

 ## Explanation of directory